remnrem/luna-doc/docs/ref/hypnograms.md

 two versions of sleep efficiency: in both cases, the numerator is total sleep time (`TST`); in the first case (`SE`), the denominator is `TIB`, whereas for `SME`, the denominator is `SPT`.
-The latter metric is often more robust is lights off/on has not been accurately tracked.
+The latter metric is often more robust if lights off/on has not been accurately tracked.

-<h5>Explcitly setting lights off/on times</h5>
+<h5>Explicitly setting lights off/on times</h5>

-If lights off/on annotations are known by not present in the annotations, they can be set explcitly via the `lights-off` and/or `lights-on` options for the `HYPNO` command:
+If lights off/on annotations are known but not present in the annotations, they can be set explicitly via the `lights-off` and/or `lights-on` options for the `HYPNO` command:
 ```
 luna s.lst -o out.db -s HYPNO lights-off=22:30 lights-on=07:45